mozilla/ecosystem-platform/docs/explanation/content-server-architecture.md

 **MUST BE** validated and transformed within Reliers.
 While it seems natural to ingest and sanitize data in the Views, we are unable to control what users and malicious actors do.
 Assuming users always enter at `/`, or at `/complete_sign_up`, etc, _does not hold_.
-To prevent XSS, we would have to validate and sanitize long lived data *on every screen it is used*, and we saw many cases in the past where we forgot to do this.
+To prevent XSS, we would have to validate and sanitize long lived data *on every screen it is used*.
 Ingesting and validating the data on startup in the Relier model ensures the data is checked once and is ensured to be safe afterwards.
 :::

 :::note